-Homemade Baked Spaghetti and Meatballs Casserole with ground turkey, mozzarella cheese and fresh parsley, a comforting dish fit for a king.
-It’s very easy to make, and a great favourite with the whole family.
+Baked Spaghetti and Meatballs made with turkey mince, mozzarella cheese and fresh parsley, a comforting dish fit for a king.
+It's very easy to make, and a great favourite with the whole family.

 The best comfort food, this cheesy baked spaghetti and meatballs casserole is just perfect for this weather now.
 It's outrageously tasty, comforting, filling, cheesy, and all in all, sheer heaven.